 We have this requirement in place for the following reasons:

-- In case of an emergency, it's in the best interest of your pet to receive a professional medical opinion as soon as possible.
-Our team of Pawp Vets are here to help provide first aid advice and emergency triage 24 hours a day, and they respond within 2 minutes.
+In case of a life-threatening emergency, it's in the best interest of your pet to receive a professional medical opinion as soon as possible.
+Our team of Pawp Vets are here to help provide first aid vet advice and emergency vet triage 24 hours a day, and they respond within 2 minutes.

 Ultimately, it is at the discretion of our vets to determine if your pet needs immediate care and qualifies for the emergency fund.
 Each situation and pet is unique, and determining the emergency depends heavily on breed, age, weight, and other characteristics.
 You will not have access to the emergency fund if the pet has been admitted prior to contacting one of our vets for funds.